kasslent/clc-digital-skills/_lessons/module-1.2.md

     }

 **Properties** determine the type of style to be applied.
 **Values** are specific to the property.

     p {
       color: red;
     }

 > In the above example, what is the selector?
 Property?
 Value?
+> Note the American spelling of color!
+It takes some getting used to.

 ### Multiple CSS Declarations

-Multiple declarations can be added for one selector to add and modify multiple styles.
+Multiple declarations can be added for one selector to add and modify multiple styles:

     h2 {
       background-color: green;